b-k/git-isclean/Readme.md

-Q: Would you lose any work if your a local clone of a git repository were lost?
+Q: Would you lose any work if your local clone of a git repository were lost?
 A: Run this script to find out.

 The script is useful to check the state of your project and what needs to be cleaned up.